 Discussing the data of Consumer Reports' top auto brands survey, including Ford's poor ranking, with Dave Whiston, Morningstar senior equity analyst.

 Macy's beat is on the margins, says Matthew Boss, JPMorgan analyst, breaking down the retailer's Q4 results and explaining why investors should consider buying the stock on the dip.

 CNBC's Jackie DeAngelis discusses the day's activity in the commodities markets.
 Crude was up slightly today, because of geopolitical issues around the world.
 Nat gas dipped on the day, and is now closer to $5 than $6.
 Gold closed at $1,338, and traders will watch Yellen to see where it's likely headed.

-CNBC's Rick Santelli discusses bond prices and yields.
+CNBC's Rick Santelli discusses bond prices and the Treasury market.

 Some of the names on the move ahead of the open.

 The Fast Money traders share their final trades of the day.

 The Fast Money traders take a look at today's biggest market movers.